mhsdeveloper/psc-full/install/server-install.md

 Login to your server using your main login, especially a login you use for managing website files.
 Needless to say, do not login as root directly.

-Use your system's package manager to install nginx, PHP fpm, MYSQL, and Open JDK.
+Use your system's package manager to install services.
 These are the versions the PSC has tested and uses on its server, you may be able to use newer versions with little or no change.
 On Ubuntu, the commands are as follows:

 	sudo apt install nginx
 	sudo apt install php8.3-fpm